zopefoundation/www.zope.org/docs/developer/binarywheels.rst

         "    secure: <ENCRYPTED TOKEN>",
         ]

-- if you are not using the standardized project config you can edit ``appveyor.yml`` directly:
+- If you are not using the standardized project config you can edit ``appveyor.yml`` directly:

 .. code:: yaml